sepulchresoftware/ghostly/README.md

 # ghostly
-An ORM (Object-Relational Mapping) for your MySQL data
+A PHP ORM (Object-Relational Mapping) for your MySQL data

 This project is available at Packagist.
 You can use Composer (http://getcomposer.org) to install it.